juliocamarero/liferay-docs/develop/new-articles/recycle-bin/01-moving-entries-to-the-recycle-bin.markdown

 ## Step 5: Implement a Trash Renderer for Each Trash-Enabled Entity [](id=step-5-implement-a-trash-renderer-for-each-trash-enabled-entity)

-In a similar way to creating a trash handler, you create a class to render trash entries in the Recycle Bin.
-If you're already using an asset renderer, you can reuse it, as long as it also implements the [`TrashRenderer`](https://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/trash/TrashHandler.html) interface.
+In a similar way to creating a trash handler for handling recicle bin operation with your entity, you need to create a class to specify how to render your entities in the Recycle Bin.
+If you're already using an asset renderer to render your entities, you can reuse it, as long as it also implements the [`TrashRenderer`](https://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/trash/TrashHandler.html) interface.